- Why are images of bright stars and some other objects not allowed?

 - a benefit for objects with limited visibility - objects that can be observed tonight for a shorter time than others are favoured.

 - observer priority - each observer is assigned a priority, either more or less than the default.
-This is used to give our students and those working on special projects greater priority.
+This is used to give those working on special projects greater priority.

 - observation priority - each observation request can be given a priority, either more or less than the default.

 - same or opposite side of pier - our telescope is attached to what is known as a German Equatorial mounting.
 That means that it has to "flip" sides when moving from the east-to-west or west-to-east sides of the sky.
-This takes a few minutes so a penalty is applied if needed.
+This takes a minute or two to complete, so a penalty is applied if applicable.